PRESSING FORWARD INTO ETERNAL LIFE

 Notice carefully Paul’s admonition to Timothy:

 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.
-(I Timothy 6:11,12—NIV)
+(I Timothy 6:11,12)

 Each Christian has been called to eternal life.

-If we are to take hold of the eternal life to which we have been called, we must pursue righteousness.
-We must pursue godliness.
-We must pursue faith.
-We must pursue love.
-We must pursue endurance.
-We must pursue gentleness.
+If we are to take hold of the eternal life to which we have been called,

-We must pursue each of these qualities or they will elude us and we will not be able to take hold of the eternal life to which we have been called.
+We must pursue each of these qualities, or they will elude us and we will not be able to take hold of the eternal life to which we have been called.

 We must fight the good fight of faith if we are to take hold of eternal life.